Willem-Jacobs/reading-notes/gitnotes.md

 # Git Notes Read:03

 Git is used on your local machine to create version control & backup archive.
-It is a CLI (Command Line Interface) utlity.
+It is a CLI (Command Line Interface) utility.

 There are a few key steps to follow to create a master/main branch of your work into a repository.
 This defined as **ACP:**
 - Add by using: git add `filename.extension` or `.` or `--all`